 Let’s say you’re about to start a meeting at work, but you don’t know everyone there, or how they want you to refer to them.
 Introductions are a great way to find out!
 You can say, “Hi, everyone!
 Before we start our meeting, let’s do a quick introduction with your name, role, and correct pronouns.
 Please share as much information as you are comfortable doing.
 My name is Les, and I use they/them pronouns.”
 This is a quick and straightforward way to set the precedent of sharing pronouns with each other.

-As with everything, there can be a learning curve when it comes to pronouns.
+As always whenever learning something new, there is a learning curve when it comes to pronouns.
 This means that mistakes can happen, and if they do, you need to address it right away.

 If you realize you made a mistake at that moment, correct it right then and there.
 Here’s an example: “Peter mentioned he… I’m sorry, they were going to the park today.”
 By correcting this in-the-moment, it’s a step toward self-accountability, no matter if Peter is with you or not.